 Orientation is less important if toplighting is used as the primary daylighting pattern, since skylights are insensitive to orientation and roof monitors can be rotated on the roof to achieve a north or south orientation.
-When positioning the building on the site, make sure that the daylighting apertures are not shaded by adjacent buildings, trees, or elements of the school building (self-shading).
+When positioning the building on the site, make sure that the daylighting apertures are not shaded by adjacent buildings, trees, or elements of the building itself, such as self shading.
 Also consider ambient noise levels when selecting the type of daylighting system.

-In addition to influencing heat gain, exterior surfaces can affect daylighting.
-Consider the reflectance of the roofs, sidewalks, and other surfaces in front of the glazing areas.
-The use of lighter colors can increase daylighting intensity and, in some cases, reduce the glass area needed for roof monitors or clerestories.
-However, a light-colored walkway in front of view windows should be considered carefully; a light-colored surface may improve daylighting, but depending on the design of the facade, it may also cause unwanted reflections and glare.
+Exterior surfaces, depending on their material and color, can influence heat gain and daylighting in a building.
+Consider the reflecting properties of roof materials, sidewalks, and other surfaces that are in close proximity, or part of the building.
+The use of lighter colors can increase daylighting intensity and, in some cases, reduce the glass area needed for roof monitors or clerestory windows.
+However, surface colors and façade design should be considered seriously, as some design configurations may cause unwanted reflections and glare.

 An essential component of any good daylight building is to limit direct sunlight from entering.
 Use strategies that bounce, redirect, and filter sunlight so that direct radiation does not directly enter space for any significant period of time.